HugoHenriquekk/DiscordCraft/README.md

 # DiscordCraft
-This is not afilliated or approved by Mojang/Microsoft
+WARNING: This is not afilliated or approved by Mojang/Microsoft
+DISCORD: jblcaixadesom
+EMAIL: contato@hbrowser.work.gd